 Note: Combo Cleaner trial provides detection of parasites and assists in their removal for free. limited trial available, Terms of use, Privacy Policy, Uninstall Instructions, Refund Policy ,

-- Go through the list of programs and select entries related to "Critical alert from Microsoft" Scam .
+• Go through the list of programs and select entries related to "Critical Alert From Microsoft" Scam .
 You can click on "Name" or "Installed On" to reorder your programs and make "Critical alert from Microsoft" easier to find.
+Find the program that you need to uninstall.